 In addition to ordinary business activities and transactions, we experience that local tax authorities are eager to assess the at-arm’s-length nature of the following transactions:

-Continuous losses trigger questions
+Continuous losses raise questions

-Your answer ready in your desk drawer
+Your answer ready in the desk drawer

 From strategy to documentation